vketteni/gemini-cli-adapter/docs/guides/getting-started.md

 # Getting Started

-Welcome to AI CLI Adapter!
+Welcome to GEMINI CLI Adapter!
 This guide will help you get up and running quickly.

 ## Installation